approov/quickstart-maui-httpclient/README.md

-# APPROOV QUICKSTARTS: XAMARIN HTTPCLIENT
+# APPROOV QUICKSTARTS: .NET HTTPCLIENT

-This quickstart is written specifically for mobile iOS and Android apps that are written in C# for making the API calls that you wish to protect with Approov.
+This quickstart is written specifically for mobile iOS and Android apps that are written in C# and .NET for making the API calls that you wish to protect with Approov.
 The sample code shown in this guide makes use of HttpClient in order to access network resources.
 If this is not your situation then check if there is a more relevant quickstart guide available.

 This quickstart provides the basic steps for integrating Approov into your app.
-A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-xamarin-httpclient/blob/master/SHAPES-EXAMPLE.md) is also available.
+A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-net-maui/blob/master/SHAPES-EXAMPLE.md) is also available.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

 Note that the minimum OS requirement for iOS is 10 and for Android the minimum SDK version is 21 (Android 5.0).
 You cannot use Approov in apps that need to support OS versions older than this.
-We will use the latest versions of the `nuget.org` packages, `ApproovSDK-3.0.0` and `ApproovHttpClient-3.0.7`.
+We will use the latest versions of the `nuget.org` package, `ApproovService-3.1.0`.
-> **WARNING Obsolete dependency**: The package `ApproovHttpClient-Platform-Specific` has been obsoleted and should not be used any longer.

-## ADDING THE APPROOV SERVICE AND THE APPROOV SDK
+## ADDING THE APPROOV SERVICE PACKAGE

 The Approov SDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient` and it is available as a NuGet package in the default repository `nuget.org`.
 The `ApproovHttpClient` includes platform specific code in the `ApproovService` class.
-The `ShapesApp.Android` and `ShapesApp.iOS` projects require the `ApproovHttpClient` package in order to use the Approov enabled service, alongside the `ApproovSDK` package which contains the native bindings.
-Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovHttpClient` and `ApproovSDK` packages.
+The `ShapesApp` project require the `ApproovService` package in order to use the Approov enabled service.
+Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovService` package.

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

-Select and install the latest available versions.
+Select and install the latest available version.

+## OKHTTP PACKAGE

+The `ApproovService` Android native implementation makes use of [OkHttp](https://square.github.io/okhttp/) library and it requires its inclusion in any project targetting Android.
+The package `Square.OkHttp3-4.9.3` from nuget.org is compatible with the latest version of the `ApproovService` package.

 ## USING THE APPROOV SERVICE